kdmeg528/childcare-finder/README.md

 ---

-Built for families looking for childcare
+Built for moms trying to learn ML and data engineering who are also looking for childcare 🩵

 ## Notes
 Initial commits may show my work profile as I developed this on my work laptop.
 This is a personal project completed independently for my coursework.
 All subsequent commits use my personal credentials.